 - Don’t lie

-Honesty is the best policy!
-These days it is not hard to find out online whether you are telling the truth, and if they can’t, you will still be asked to do the things you said you could do.
+These days it is not hard to find out online whether you are telling the truth, and if they can’t, you may still be asked to do the things you claimed you could do.
 If they find out you can’t do something that you said you could, that could be embarrassing.

-Some agencies (none that I work with) like to change your CV to suit the role you are applying for, don’t let them!
-Chances are, if it was something you could do, it would have been on there in the first place.
-You CV should be professional enough in the first place.
+Some agencies like to change your CV to suit the role you are applying for, but chances are that if it was something you could do, it would have been on there in the first place.